Grasshopper: As food

 In some countries, grasshoppers are used as food.
-In southern Mexico, grasshoppers, known as chapulines, are eaten in a variety of dishes, such as in tortillas with chilli sauce.
-Grasshoppers are served on skewers in some Chinese food markets, like the Donghuamen Night Market.
-Fried grasshoppers (walang goreng) are eaten in the Gunung Kidul Regency, Yogyakarta, Java in Indonesia.
-Grasshoppers are a beloved delicacy in Uganda; they are usually eaten fried (most commonly in November and May after the rains).
+In southern Mexico, grasshoppers, known as chapulines, are eaten in dishes such as in tortillas with chilli sauce.
+Grasshoppers are served on skewers in some Chinese food markets.
+Fried grasshoppers (walang goreng) are eaten in the Gunung Kidul Regency in Indonesia.
+Grasshoppers are a delicacy in Uganda; they are eaten fried.
 In America, the Ohlone burned grassland to herd grasshoppers into pits where they could be collected as food.

-It is recorded in the Bible that John the Baptist ate locusts and wild honey (Greek: ἀκρίδες καὶ μέλι ἄγριον, akrídes kaì méli ágrion) while living in the wilderness.
-However, because of a tradition of depicting him as an ascetic, attempts have been made to explain that the locusts were in fact a suitably ascetic vegetarian food such as carob beans, notwithstanding the fact that the word ἀκρίδες means plainly grasshoppers.

-In recent years, with the search for alternative healthy and sustainable protein sources, grasshoppers are being cultivated by commercial companies operating grasshopper farms and are being used as food and protein supplements.
+Among ancient Jews, grasshoppers were considered a popular and even luxurious food, as attested by rabbinic sources.
+John the Baptist is recorded as having eaten locusts while living in the wilderness.
+In modern times, grasshoppers continued to be consumed by Bedouins, as well as by Jewish communities in Yemen and North Africa.